Occupancy of land

 Where your tenancy or licence does not cover the required duration, the landlord or new tenant must enter into a successor's agreement within three months of the tenancy or licence ending by submitting a completed Successor's Request Form.

 If these requirements cannot be met, you will normally need to repay all or part of the payments you have already received, plus interest.

 Within the successions process, the individual or business leaving the land will be referred to as the 'outgoer' and whoever is taking on the land will be referred to as the 'incomer'.

 To complete the Successor's Request Form, a Land Maintenance Form (LMF) needs to be completed jointly by outgoer and incomer and sent to RPID.
 If not already IACS registered, the incomer will also need to register their business and any other land they occupy using the LMF.

-You must let your local Forestry Commission Scotland conservancy area office know about any changes affecting the legal occupancy of the land under an Forestry Grant Scheme contract.
+You must let your local Scottish Forestry conservancy area office know about any changes affecting the legal occupancy of the land under a Forestry Grant Scheme contract.